Access4all/adg/pages/examples/headings/handling/README.md

 As an alternative to navigating through the headings directly on the page, screen readers offer a heading outline view.
 It resembles the table of contents of a traditional book.

 In the upcoming text, we are referring to the keys `NVDA` and `JAWS`.
-If you don't know about them, see [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters).
+If you do not know about them, see [Screen readers are keyboard shortcut monsters](/knowledge/desktop-screen-readers/shortcut-monsters).

 #### Elements List (NVDA)